Pelagia Majewska: Flying

 In 1960 Majewska was the first woman in Poland and the second in the world to be awarded the world's highest gliding honour, the Lilienthal Gliding Medal by the Fédération Aéronautique Internationale (FAI).
 (Marcelle Choisnet was the first woman to receive the award, in 1951).
 She was a Polish Distinguished Master of Sport and was awarded the Medal for Outstanding Sports Achievements three times.

 For a time she worked for some time as a flight training inspector in the Polish Aero Club.
 She flew many hours in local aeroclubs as a social instructor training young people.
 She worked with the aeronautics magazine Skrzydlata Polska, published since 1930.
 She was a member of the editorial board of the weekly, wrote articles, was a sympathetic critic and advisor to the magazine's editorial board and was twice the recipient of the publication's "Blue Wings" award.

 In the 1980s, she worked as a pilot at the Agro-Aircraft Services Unit of WSK-PZL Warszawa-Okęcie.
 She was one of the most experienced pilots in that company.
 Her last flight was the transport - under an international contract - of a fire-fighting PZL M18 Dromader aircraft to Setubal, Portugal.

 Death

-On 12 July 1988, Pelagia Majewska died at Lisbon Airport as a result of an aircraft accident.
+On 12 July 1988, Pelagia Majewska died at Lisbon Airport when the powered aircraft she was flying crashed and impacted terrain, after losing engine power on takeoff.
 She was buried on 21 July 1988 in the family grave in the Roman Catholic cemetery on Lipowa Street in Lublin (plot no. 30A, row XXI, no. 27).
-She was survived by her husband Tadeusz Zbigniew Majewski (1929-2002) and their son, Sławomir.
+She was survived by her husband Tadeusz Zbigniew Majewski (1929–2002) and their son, Sławomir.